 For many years, guar gum has been an integral part of cattle feed, as guar plants were often cut up and fed to animals as green foliage.
 The beans were also used, and they were boiled and fed to cattle as a source of protein.
 In fact, guar gum powder significantly contributes to high quality animal food and is inextricably linked to a farm’s economic stability.

-Even more, guar meal is often fed to cattle, sheep, goats, buffalo, deer, elk, giraffes, camels and poultry as a natural replacement for protein supplements.
+Even more, due to the fact the husk of guar gum splits and the germ of guar seed collectively contain approximately 55% protein, guar meal is often fed to livestock such as cattle, sheep, goats, buffalo, deer, elk, giraffes, camels and poultry as a natural replacement for protein supplements.

 Additionally, protein from guar gum powder is used in animal feed, fertilizer and horticulture, and due to the fact that its protein content levels ranges from 5 to 6%, guar gum is often recommended for milking animals and is a favorite of aquariums as both a dietary source and thickening stabilizer in fish feed.